 The following microblogging accounts host one or two games of online chess per year.

 - @votechess on Twitter, currently playing as White;

 - @email@example.com on Mastodon, currently playing as Black.

 On both sides, moves are chosen by poll from among the best four moves from the current board position as computed by Stockfish 14.
-Stockfish will search as much of the game tree as is practical, using a 48GiB cache and six-piece endgame tablebases.
-The search stops after approximately 236 nodes, giving a search depth of up to roughly forty-five plies or more, so we're pretty sure the moves offered will be good ones.
+Stockfish will search as much of the game tree as is practical, using a large cache and six-piece endgame tablebases.
+The search stops after approximately 235 board configurations, sometimes many more, giving a search depth of up to roughly forty-five plies (turns) or more, so we're pretty sure the moves offered will be good ones.
 These four possible continuations are shuffled and presented on a diagram of the board with four colour-coded arrows.
 The winning move in the poll is chosen as the reply.
 If more than one option is tied to win the vote, then the first is chosen from among them.